MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-automatically.md

 ## <a name="analyzing-the-planning-result"></a>Analyzing the Planning Result
  To analyse the suggested quantities, Eduardo drills down on selected planning lines to view order tracking entries and planning parameters.

  On the **Planning Worksheet** page, note in the **Due Date** column that the suggested supply orders are scheduled backward from the due date of the sales order, 02-05-2021.
-The timeline begins on the top planning line with the works order to produce the finished touring bikes.
+The timeline begins on the top planning line with the production order to produce the finished touring bikes.
 The timeline ends on the bottom planning line with the purchase order for one of the lowest-level items, 1255, Socket Back, due on 01-30-2021.
 Like the planning line for item 1251, Axle Back Wheel, this line represents a purchase order for components that are due on the starting date of its produced parent, subassembly item 1250, which in turn is due on 02-03-2014.
 Throughout the worksheet, you can see that all underlying items are due on the starting date of their parents.

  The planning line for item 1300, Chain Assy, suggests ten pieces.
 This deviates from the five pieces that we expect to need to fulfill the sales order.
 Proceed to view the order tracking entries.